mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 !!! note "Variance"
     If `runpf = 0`, the function keeps measurement values and measurement variances as in the input DATA, and changes only measurement values and variances that are called using keywords.
 For example, if the keywords `pmuvariance` and `legacyvariance` are omitted, the function will retain the measurement values and variances as in the input data, allowing the same measurement values and variances, while changing the measurement sets.

-    If `runpf = 1`, the function starts with zero variances, meaning that measurement values are equal to the exact values.
+    If `runpf = 1`, the function starts with zero variances, meaning that measurement values are equal to zero values.

     Further, the function accepts any subset of phasor[^1] or legacy[^2] measurements, consequently, it is not necessary to define attributes for all measurements, where keyword `"all"` generates measurement values according to defined variance for all measurements, except for those individually defined.
     ```julia-repl